Ynn/selfstar/intro-ipojo.md

 When using modules, we will most likely have :

 + **a word processor module** with several packages and classes.
-The world processor will depend on the package org.example.english.spellchecker and use the class org.example.EnglishSpellChecker.
+The world processor  depends on the package org.example.english.spellchecker and uses the class org.example.EnglishSpellChecker.
-+ **a spellchecker module** that will provide a org.example.english.spellchecker containing the class EnglishSpellChecker and some other utility classes.
-The spellchecker will explain that it provides this package.
++ **a spellchecker module** that provides a org.example.english.spellchecker containing the class EnglishSpellChecker and some utility classes.
+The spellchecker specifies that it provides this package.

 If for a reason or another (code refactoring, product renaming, conflict in libraries) you need to change the name of packages, you will have to change the dependencies since dependencies are direct reference to the code itself.